Bhawna-ux/OLIST-Sales-Analysis/README.md

    * **There is a positive correlation between delay and order quantity.(Delay days tend to increase when order quantities increase.)**
      <br>
      ![image](https://github.com/user-attachments/assets/710dc833-9987-4468-99de-e26c344f5dcd)
+### Refund Rate
+The refund rate is 0% which indicates that :
+* Either the product quality and description align well with customer expectations. <br>
+* Or the company's policy or product category discourages returns.
  ### Customer Behavior
  **Are customer happy or not?
 If they are disstaisfied what is the potential reason behind it?**
    * With 4.09 of Customer Satisfaction Score (CSAT), OLIST has 14% negative reviews, 76% Positive and 8% neutral. <br>
    * Late deliveries and bad product quality affects customer feedback.
 Out of 14K negative feedback, 29% customers gives bad feedback due to late deliveries.<br>
+   * Company's return policy could be a reason of negative reviews.<br>
    It is important to know that <br>
    This analysis does not include feedback related to the website experience, as customer satisfaction surveys are typically administered after product delivery or when delivery is overdue.
  ### Product Analysis